jozu-ai/kitops/docs/src/docs/quick-start.md

 ```

 You'll see:
+* A Kitfile
+* A README file
-* A Llama3 model
+* A Llama3 model in GGUF format
-* A LoRA adapter
+* A LoRA adapter in GGUF format
 * A training dataset
-* A README file
-* A Kitfile

 The [Kitfile](./kitfile/kf-overview.md) is the manifest for our ModelKit, the serialized model, and a set of files or directories including the adapter, dataset, and docs.
 Every ModelKit has a Kitfile and you can use the info and inspect commands to view them from the CLI (there's more on this in our [Next Steps](next-steps.md) doc).